Types of Financial Assistance

 Grants /Scholarships (South Carolina)

-- South Carolina Tuition Grant is awarded to academically eligible South Carolina residents attending Limestone on a full-time basis during the regular academic year.
-The amount of the South Carolina Tuition Grant is determined by the South Carolina Tuition Grant Commission based on the applicant’s family financial circumstances.
-Students who fail to enroll full time during the Fall semester forfeit their eligibility for the entire award year.
-Online Program students must be enrolled in two Term 5 classes.
-Students who do not enroll as above stated forfeit the SC Tuition Grant for the award year.
-Online Program students must be enrolled in two consecutive classes to qualify for the SC Tuition Grant.
-Eligible students must be enrolled in 12 hours each semester.
-SC Tuition Grant does not give funding for classes taken in Term 3 or 4.
-To be eligible to receive the full amount of SC Tuition Grant in the Fall Online Program students must be enrolled in two Term 5 courses and two Term 6 courses.
-To be eligible to receive the full amount of SC Tuition Grant for the Spring Online Program students must be enrolled in two Term 1 courses and two Term 2 courses.
-Students receiving 100% of tuition paid by another entity are not eligible for the SC Tuition Grant.
-To be eligible to receive SC Tuition Grant funds, students must complete a certification statement each year before November 15th.
-South Carolina Tuition Grant funds in the spring semester will be split into two disbursements per the South Carolina Tuition Grant Regulation.
+- South Carolina Tuition Grant is awarded to academically eligible South Carolina residents attending Limestone University on a full-time basis during the regular academic year.
+The amount of the South Carolina Tuition Grant is determined by the South Carolina Tuition Grant Commission based on the applicant's family's financial circumstances.
+Students who fail to enroll full-time during the Fall semester forfeit their eligibility for the entire award year.
+Students who do not enroll as stated above forfeit the SC Tuition Grant for the award year.
+Eligible students must be enrolled in 12 hours each semester to be eligible to receive the full amount of SC Tuition Grant.
+SC Tuition Grant does not give funding for classes taken taken in Term 3 or Term 4 (summer).
+Students receiving 100% of tuition paid by another entity are not eligible for the South Carolina Tuition Grant.
+To be eligible to receive SC Tuition Grant funds, students must complete a certification statement ear year before November 15th.

 - South Carolina HOPE Scholarship is awarded to South Carolina residents who graduated from a South Carolina High School and have a minimum high school GPA of 3.0 but do not meet the requirements for SC Life Scholarship.
 The HOPE scholarship is only awarded Freshman year.
 Students can earn LIFE eligibility beginning their Sophomore year by earning a 3.0 LIFE GPA and completing 30 college credits their Freshman year.